Final report is now available.

-Please go to the drop-down menu on the top right-hand side of this page to access the main outputs, working papers and an anthology of stories.
+Please go to the drop-down menu on the top right-hand side of this page to access CEINAV's main outputs, working papers and an anthology of stories.

 The project "Cultural Encounters in Interventions Against Violence" (CEINAV) takes a dual approach to cultural encounters as they play out in ethics, justice, and citizenship, through a focus on the fundamental rights of women and of children to safety from violence.
 It will explore both national legal and institutional cultures as they affect practices of intervention, and the growing diversity within European countries, where symbolic boundaries of cultural belonging can define social exclusion and inclusion.